mnr/MNR-RaspberryPi-LinkedIn/README.md

-# rpi_weekly
+# Raspberry Pi on LinkedIn Learning
-Source files for the LinkedIn Learning Raspberry Pi Weekly series
+Source files for the LinkedIn Learning Raspberry Pi courses